In this guide, you will learn how to use the Action Plan function in Kiuwan.

 Detailed Progress of an Action Plan

-Clicking on the Progress link of any action plan, you will be presented with the detailed Progress page.
+Click the Progress link of any action plan to show the detailed Progress page.

 At this page, you will be able to see the Remediation Timeline, i.e. a temporal view of the execution progress of the plan.